AlonBS/Ray_Tracer/README.md

 				contain a very large numbers of polygons, which means the the render time can take much longer.
 Also note that usually these objects tend to be very large, so scaling is needed (See transformations section below).
-	texture <path-s> - Loads and saves a texture specified with the given path, relative to the execution directory.
+	texture <path_s> - Loads and saves a texture specified with the given path, relative to the execution directory.
 		This is done using FreeImage library, which supports nomerous files formats (JPEG, PNG, TIF, BMP to name a few.
 See full list here: http://freeimage.sourceforge.net/features.html).
 		A defined texture will be automatically assigned with an index (starting with 0), for being able to bind